toddm-ClaybookAdvisors/layercake-method/chat-boot.md

 ## Devlog Policy

-- For every committed layer, generate a devlog file named `logs/devlog/devlog-XXXX.md`, where `XXXX` is the layer number (zero-padded to four digits).
+- For every committed layer, output a devlog file named `logs/devlog/devlog-XXXX.md`, where `XXXX` is the layer number (zero-padded to four digits).

-- The devlog must include the entire chat transcript for that layer, in strict chronological order.
-- Prefix every message with the sender (`Todd:` for the user, `ai-agent:` for the assistant).
-- Do not include any code blocks, file outputs, or summaries—record only the pure natural language conversation.
-- Present the transcript as a single markdown block.
-- No elisions, no omissions.
-The devlog is the authoritative record for process audit and future reference.
+- Output the entire conversation in strict message order, with each message labeled ‘Todd:’ or ‘ai-agent:’, with no summaries, no code, no file outputs, no markdown except the single outer code block.
+The output must be one continuous markdown code block only—no text or markdown outside it.
+If the answer is not in one code block, this is a failed run.

 ## Python Comment Style Policy